graygnuorg/sargon/README.md

 5. Start with the first returned object.

-6. If the requested docker action is explicitly listed in one of its `sargonAllow` attribute, go to step 9.
+6. If the requested docker action is explicitly listed in one of its `sargonAllow` attributes, go to step 9.

 7. Otherwise, if the object has one or more `sargonDeny` attributes and one of these contains the requested action or the meta-action `ALL`,